GoodMaps Use Cases

 - Universal Navigation: Indoor navigation for everyone, no matter how they choose to access the space, or the challenges they may face, including those who are blind or low vision, mobility impaired, deaf or hard of hearing, and more.

-- Facility Management: Replace out of date paper floor plans with GoodMaps digital maps which can be easily updated and allow venues to fully manage their building.
+- Facility Management: Replace out of date paper floor plans with GoodMaps digital maps which can be easily updated and allow venues to manage their building.

 - Digital Emergency Preparedness: Provide local first responders with access to specific map-views to better prepare in case of an emergency and to quickly create evacuation plans.